Masala Herb

 • Keep a pot with salt water to boil.

-• Let the dumplings cook uncovered until they swim to the top.
+• Leave the dumplings cook uncovered until they swim to the top.

 Notes

 1. You may or may not add butter.
 This is up to you.
-I think the dumplings turn out more smooth with the butter but if you want to cut on fats than you can skip the Tbs.
+I think the dumplings turn out more smooth with the butter, but if you want to cut on fats, then you can skip the Tbs.

-2. The cornflour makes the dumplings more elastic and maybe a bit lighter.
-You can choose to skip the cornflour and use simply all-purpose flour only instead.
+2. The corn starch makes the dumplings more elastic and maybe a bit lighter.
+You can choose to skip the corn starch and use simply all-purpose flour only instead.

 3. Do not skip the nutmeg.
 You need the nutmeg in the dumplings for flavor.

-4. Calorie per servings is for one dumpling.
+4. Calorie per serving is for one dumpling.

 Nutrition